priyanshu08soni/Bridge---Modern-Dynamic-Dashboard/README.md

 ```

 Replace the placeholder values with your actual respective account credentials.
-You can obtain these credentials by signing up on the [Clerk](https://clerk.com/), [MongoDB](https://www.mongodb.com/), [Cloudinary](https://cloudinary.com/) and [Stripe](https://stripe.com)
+You can obtain these credentials by signing up on the [Clerk](https://clerk.com/), [MongoDB](https://www.mongodb.com/)

 **Running the Project**